NirbheyJain/SymphonyJiraBot/readme.md

-# Sample BDK 2.0 for Python project
+# Jira Bot based upon BDK 2.0 for Python project
 This is a sample bot project using the Symphony BDK 2.0 for Python.
 To get started, follow these commands below:

+This bot allows you to connect to a JIRA instance and has some commands to summarise your personal and team tickets.

 ## First run only:
 1. Create virtual environment: